-- ▷ Protect machine with a roof or suitable tarpaulins against humidity. - As soon as condensate forms, store the machine in a storage room (danger of corrosion). - ▷ Loosen plastic foil sheet from the shipping pallet and lift it so that the air can circulate. - ✓ Machine is stored temporarily.
+- ▷ Protect machine with a roof or suitable tarpaulin against humidity. - As soon as condensate forms, store the machine in a storage room (danger of corrosion). - Loosen plastic foil from the transport pallet and lift it so that the air can circulate. - ✓ Machine is stored temporarily.